tezos/tezos-mirror/docs/introduction/howtouse.rst

 Node Identity
 ~~~~~~~~~~~~~

-First we need to generate a new identity in order for the node to
+First, we need to generate a new identity for the node to
 connect to the network::

     tezos-node identity generate